 A: Music Appreciation acquaints the students with various aspects of music that the average listener may be unaware of.
 It will look at the evolution of Western Music, from the Middle Ages to present day.
 Not only will it cover why our music today sounds the way it does, but it will also explore the power of music in one's everyday life.

 A: This class is designed for the student who needs the convenience of taking a course outside of the normal lecture time due to work related, family or physical restraints.
-The student who takes this course feels more comfortable working with a textbook and paper, rather than studying everything online.
+The student who takes this course feels more comfortable working with a textbook and supplementing that work online in Blackboard.

 A: It is a system that we have on campus to complement the lecture, online or distance education classes.
 If a student desires information on how to use blackboard, the Distance Education office would be happy to explain how to log on.